benmneb/vomad.life/content/chiang-mai-food.md

 So when you go here, just expect to be paying more than you're used to in Thailand, unlike I was, and do your body some good and make the most of their luxury cuisine.

-<prominent-img src="chiang-mai-food/alices-rawbarleypestosaucemarinatedtempeh" caption="Look at this work of art.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/alices-rawbarleypestosaucemarinatedtempeh" caption="Look at this work of art.
 Raw Barley Pesto on Marinated Tempeh with a lot of other 100% organic raw vegetables.
 This meal is a lot bigger than it looks; at Alice's they use extra-large plates.
 This place will redefine what you thought raw foods were capable of."></prominent-img>

 As you enter the place you would never guess the quality of the food.
 It is located on Loi Kroh Road, just a little further down than Vegan Heaven 1, right in there with all the "Girly Bars".
 In fact, the owner told us that his restaurant used to be a "girly bar" (which mean's a bar from where you can meet and bring home prostitutes, by the way) and that's where the name comes from.